 I'll be the first to tell you that this is a simple yet highly versatile rig.
 I was keen on using a splitshot rig and Mojo rig for what seemed like eons.
-The past few seasons have had me using the drop shot in places that those rigs would normally have seen action.
+The past few seasons have had me using the drop shot in places that those rigs would typically have seen action.
 I've taken bass on this rig in about 6 inches of water.
 So I answer "yes" to the question.

 2. Can the drop shot rig be effective in cold water?
 What season is best for it?